-Pattern mixing and matching can definitely be an overwhelming process, which can often lead to opting for a boring combination.
-Trust me, I have to plan four outfits on Sunday nights for my weekly work travels.
-Through that process, I've definitely been able to streamline the process by following one simple rule: 1 bold, 2 solids.
+Pattern mixing and matching can definitely be an overwhelming process, which can often lead to opting for a boring combination or, worse, something that just doesn't quite work the way it should.
+Trust me, I used to have to plan four outfits on Sunday nights for my weekly work travels.
+Thankfully that's not the case anymore, but through that process, I learned to streamline and simplify pattern matching with one simple rule: 1 bold, 2 solids.

 To recap, 1 bold pattern and 2 solid patterns.
 To include patterns, just make sure the patterns differ enough (e.g. see above for the wide windowpane blazer, gingham shirt, and very fine textured knit tie).